At Active Super, our vision is to enhance the retirement income of our members.

 Principle 2: Asset owners should publicly disclose their policy for voting at company meetings and voting activity

 At Active Super we take our ownership responsibility as a shareholder seriously.
 We are committed to being an active owner of our investments and believe that engaging with companies on environmental, social and governance (ESG) issues can address potential risks across our investment portfolio.
-This assists our obligations to provide strong, long term returns for our members while also providing benefits to the community.
+This assists our obligations to provide strong, long term returns for our members while also providing benefits to the community and environment.

-We vote on a range of issues such as climate change disclosure, board independence, remuneration, human rights and diversity.
+We vote on a range of issues including, but not limited to, climate change, board independence, diversity, remuneration and human rights.

-Active Super displays leadership in public disclosure by posting voting decisions on our website before meetings.
-More information on our proxy voting activities, reporting and policy can be found here.
+We generally post our voting decisions on our website before AGM meetings occur (click here to see how we voted).
+More information on our proxy voting activities (including share lending(1)), reporting and policy can be found here

 Principle 3: Asset owners should engage with companies (either directly, indirectly or both)